 i.
 Usury “is condemned in the Bible, not in general (cf. Deuteronomy 23:20; Matthew 25:27) but in the context of trading on a brother’s misfortunes, as a comparison between Deuteronomy 23:19 and Leviticus 25:35-38 makes clear.”
 (Kidner)

 iii.
 It is easy – and proper – to look at this list and see where we fall short.
-Yet seeing our sin in this Psalm should drive us to Jesus.
-We see this whole Psalm through the grid of the New Covenant; we see Jesus as having perfectly fulfilled the requirements of the law and the standards of this Psalm.
-We see that by faith His obedience is accounted as ours, and that we are being transformed into His image so that the fulfillment of this Psalm should more and more mark our life.
+Yet seeing our sin in this psalm should drive us to Jesus.
+We see this whole psalm through the grid of the New Covenant; we see Jesus as having perfectly fulfilled the requirements of the law and the standards of this psalm.
+We see that by faith His obedience is accounted as ours, and that we are being transformed into His image, thus the fulfillment of this psalm should more and more mark our life.

 3. (5b) The blessing that comes from this character.